brombres/Rogue/README.md

 - Improved error message when illegally naming a global method `init()`.
 - Changed some vestigial references of "routines" to be "global methods" instead in error messages.
 - Added .abs() to Real and Int primitives.
+- Renamed Math.ceil() to ceiling().
+- `$requisite ...` can now be specified inside a class or method to only take effect if the class or method is used.

 ###v1.0.24 - March 11, 2016
 - Added '--gc=boehm' support for Boehm's garbage collector, courtesy Murphy McCauley.